 The Flute Concerto has been popular with players, and has often been used for student recitals and as a competition piece.

-Listen to extract
+Listen to extract from Movement 1

 The Flute Concerto was composed for flutist Alexa Still (Principal flute, NZSO) in 1993 while Ritchie was Composer - in - Residence with The Dunedin Sinfonia.
 Unlike the Symphony "Boum", written in the same year, this concerto is a generally happy and open-sounding work, and reflects aspects of Alexa Still's personality as well as her playing.

 The first movement is energetic in style, with a bubbling first theme.
 This is contrasted by a darker and slower second theme, exploring the lower register of the flute.
 The music accelerates back to the main theme before heading into a percussive middle section.
 The flute then presents a lyrical idea which is related to earlier themes, and this leads to a cadenza.
 A brief recapitulation drives the music to a forceful ending.